-MIAMI – Today in Aviation, the first regular jet flight, a de Havilland Comet, left London in 1952 with 36 passengers on board bound for Johannesburg, South Africa.
-The flight was operated by BOAC, the first airline to introduce a passenger jet into commercial service.
+DALLAS – Today in Aviation, the first scheduled jet flight bound for Johannesburg, South Africa, left London in 1952 with 36 passengers.
+The flight was operated by BOAC, the first airline to introduce a passenger jet, the de Havilland Comet, into commercial service.

 The flight to Johannesburg lasted 18 hours and 40 minutes.
 An alternative route that bypassed Beirut and went via Cairo cut the total distance by 450 miles and the travel time by an hour.

 British Airways (BA) forerunner British Overseas Airways Corporation (BOAC) was formed in 1939 with the merger of Imperial Airways and British Airways Ltd.

 BOAC inherited Imperial Airways’ flying boat services to British colonies in Africa and Asia until WWII when Italy and France overtook those routes.
 Throughout the war, BOAC still continued to provide overseas services.